Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

-To evaluate the effect of the size of the GMBs, we printed foams with the final parameters chosen according to the details provided in Section \ref{TensRes}.
-From Fig. \ref{img:SEM_diffP}, we observed that bigger GMBs tend to lodge between cell walls and in the cell walls in SF22-20.
-However, in SF22-20 and SF15-20 with smaller GMBs, the GMBs tend to get lodged in the cell walls of the TPU foam due to the larger space between the cell walls than the particle size.
+To evaluate the effect of the size of the GMBs, we printed foams with the final parameters chosen based on the mechanical performance, details of which are provided later in \textit{Section} \ref{TensRes}. \textbf{Figure} \ref{img:SEM_diffP} shows the SEM images of syntactic foams printed with different size GMBs (SF60 - large, SF22 \& SF15 - small) at a fixed volume fraction of 20\%.
+We observed that bigger GMBs tend to lodge between cell walls and in the cell walls in SF60-20.
+However, in SF22-20 and SF15-20 with smaller GMBs, the GMBs tend to get lodged within the cell walls of the TPU foam due to the larger space between the cell walls than the particle size.
 The cell walls of the SF22-20 and SF15-20 foams are also thinner than those of the SF60-20 foams.
-As explained above, this drop in cell wall size is related to the decrease in energy absorbed by the TPU powder due to the presence of GMBs with a high GMB particle per area density.
-In this study, the energy delivered to all polymer blends remained constant to correlate the GMB parameters with the print parameters to evaluate the mechanical performance of the printed syntactic foams.
+As explained above, this drop in cell wall size is related to the decrease in energy absorbed by the TPU powder due to the presence of GMBs with a high particle per area density.
+In this study, the energy delivered to all polymer blends was held constant to correlate the GMB parameters with the print parameters, and further evaluate the mechanical performance of the printed syntactic foams.
 However, a larger value of supplied energy density may be selected for smaller GMBs to achieve the same cell wall thickness for all blends.
-To show the effect of energy density on the morphology (cell wall thickness) of the TPU / GMB powder blends, we printed SF60-20, SF22-20, and SF15-20 foams with a LPR of 2.0 and a layer height of 75 {$\mu{m}$}.
-We see in Fig. \ref{img:SEM_diffP} (d)-(f) that the cell walls for the smaller particles appear thicker compared to foams shown in \ref{img:SEM_diffP} (a)-(c).
+To show the effect of energy density on the morphology (cell wall thickness) of the TPU/GMB syntactic foams, we printed SF60-20, SF22-20, and SF15-20 foams with an LPR of 1.5 and 2.0 and a layer height of 75 {$\mu{m}$}.
+We see in Figure~\ref{img:SEM_diffP} (d)-(f) that the cell walls for the smaller particles appear thicker compared to foams shown in \ref{img:SEM_diffP} (a)-(c) as we increased the LPR.
 Therefore, the energy supplied to the system must be increased for the TPU/GMB powder blends to avoid reducing the wall thickness.